N3C Public Health Answers to Speed Tractable Results (PHASTR)

 Background

-The N3C PHASTR is designed to quickly address high-impact questions that can be answered with N3C data.
-These questions will be identified by NCATS and NIH leadership, and proposals to address them within the N3C Data Enclave will be open for a short time for each.
-Successful proposals will be awarded a short-term contract and will be expected to produce quantitative answers within a given time frame.
+The N3C PHASTR initiative was designed to quickly address high-impact questions that can be answered with N3C data.
+These questions were identified by NCATS and NIH leadership.
+Successful proposals were awarded a short-term contract.

 Goals